Yakgwa: Etymology

 Yakgwa, consisting of two syllables, yak ("medicine") and gwa ("confection"), means "medicinal confection".
 This name comes from the large amount of honey that is used to prepare it, because pre-modern Koreans considered honey to be medicinal and so named many honey-based foods yak ("medicine").

 "Honey cookie" is a common English translation for this confection's name.
+The sweet and sticky cookie is very popular in South Korea, and is enjoyed by locals and tourists alike.
+The treat is known for its slightly nutty, syrupy flavor that is lightly sweet and chewy due to it being soaked in honey.
+Most yakgwa are found in confectionery shops all over South Korea.

 History

 Yakgwa is a food with a long history.
 It was made for Buddhist rites during the Later Silla era (668–935).
-It was popular during the Goryeo Dynasty and was enjoyed by royal families, aristocrats, temples, and private houses.
+It was popular during the Goryeo dynasty and was enjoyed by royal families, aristocrats, temples, and private houses.
+In the past, yakgwa was typically enjoyed by nobles and the upper-class because honey was considered for medicinal purposes, rather than a cooking ingredient.
+Therefore, it was usually reserved for those who were able to pay for the expensive medicinal confectionery.
+Nowadays, the cookie is available for everyone in shops and bakeries, and is enjoyed as an afternoon snack or sweet treat.
 During the Goryeo era (918–1392), yakgwa was used for pyebaek (a formal greeting) in the wedding ceremony of Goryeo kings and Yuan princesses.

 Yakgwa was originally made in the shape of birds and animals, but it became flatter for ease of stacking during the Joseon era (1392–1897).
 Each pattern signifies a wish; butterflies represent a happy marriage, bats bring fortune, and pine trees symbolize the beginning of a new year.
 One would print a lotus for harmony and a pomegranate for fertility.
-Then, in the Joseon Kingdom, it was simplified into a sphere.
-However, the balls were not suitable for presenting at the table for ancestral rites.
-So it transformed into a cube.
+During the Joseon Kingdom, it was simplified into a sphere.
+However, the balls were not suitable for presenting at the table for ancestral rites, and so it transformed into a cube.
 Eventually, the yakgwa was stylized to take its current shape, round with a rippled edge.
+The cookie is now well-known for its characteristic flower-like shape with sesame seeds sprinkled on the center.

 In pre-modern Korea, yakgwa was mostly enjoyed by the upper classes, as wheat was a rare and cherished ingredient, and honey was also regarded highly.
-Today yakgwa is common to serve with tea, but can also be gifts for special occasions.
+Today yakgwa is commonly served with tea, but can also be gifts for special occasions.
+Its popularity surges during traditional holidays as well, including Seollal and Chuseok.